nathandavis18/Co-op-Tetris/README.md

 The game board size scales with the number of players, so 1 player is normal tetris size, 2 players is slightly bigger, etc.

+## Current Features
+    Support for up to 4 players
+    Control system read from text file
+    Default control system
+    Full Tetris Game
+        Line clearing
+        Hard Drops
+        Level system
+        Music
+        etc.

+## Features In Progress
+    Main Menu GUI
+        This will include the functionality to change controls and how many people are playing from the GUI High Score System

 ## Current Controls

 #### Player One